 Why this resume works

-- It should be just two or three sentences long to keep it brief.
+- You can use the resume summary or resume objective to make an impression on your medical social worker resume.
 Include the name of the company to which you’re applying, and finish strong with a closing sentence tying directly to the role you’re targeting.

 Related resume guides